Berny23/virtual-surround-manager/README.md

 ## Features

-- Enable or disable virtual surround sound seemlessly
+- Enable or disable virtual surround sound seemlessly, without changing your default device
 - Drop in your own **HRIR WAV files** as virtualization presets, same as **HeSuVi**
 - Profile selection is automatically saved
 - Compatible with **EasyEffects** (and probably similar apps)